truecharts/public/website/src/content/docs/common/middlewares/strip-prefix-regex.md

 - Examples under each key are only to be used as a placement guide
 - See the [Full Examples](/common/middlewares/strip-prefix-regex#full-examples) section for complete examples.
+- Upstream documentation for this middleware can be found [here](https://doc.traefik.io/traefik/middlewares/http/stripprefixregex)

 :::